 If you open your FL9 box and discover that something has obviously been bumped in transit and is damaged, please contact us.
-If a part has broken off, the easiest way to reattach it is with a drop of white glue.
+If the horn or other small part has broken off, the easiest way to reattach it is with a drop of white glue.
 You can't ruin the paint finish with white glue.
 If you don't like to touch your model trains, you are welcome to send the engine back for us to glue that doodad back on with white glue.
-But if you do send it back to us for us to put that one part back on and other stuff falls off when we send it back to you, then tough tooties.
-We're not fixing it again.
+But if you do send it back to us for us to put that one part back on and other stuff falls off when we send it back to you, then there isn't much we can do.
+Your local delivery company obviously likes to play football with your packages and we recommend you glue the doodad on yourself.